Three Inbox Zero techniques that work

 I’m serious.
 Delete them all.

 Inbox Zero aims to keep your inbox uncluttered.
-It’s to help you stress less about the emails that are waiting for you.
+It’s meant to help you stress less about the emails that are waiting for you.

 So, what happens if you’re about to take a long stretch of leave, such as parental leave, maternity leave, paternity leave or medical leave?